Play with children

 - They enjoy exploring physical space.

 - Many enjoy reading if the book is not too difficult.
+Often they are very happy then adults read them stories that they may not be able to read themselves yet.

 - They enjoy computer skill games and many enjoy fantasy games.